chantzos/__/README.md

-The applications can also have children of other applications but which they are tied only with them; those can be detached (using CTRL-j) and later can be re-attached, but only throw the caller application.
+The applications can also have children of other applications but which they are tied only with them; those can be detached (using CTRL-j) and later can be re-attached, but only through the caller application.

 ### The drawing interface